bit-badger/PrayerTracker/docs/en/requests/maintain.md

 ## Edit Request

-To edit a request, click the blue pencil icon; it's the first icon under the “Actions” column heading.
+To edit a request, click the pencil icon; it's the first icon under the “Actions” column heading.

 ## Expire a Request